jalextowle/intro-to-solidity/projects/Introduction to Solidity/1.0.0/Setting up/task.md

 # Setting up the environment

-## Getting Started
-Welcome to the Introduction to Solidity Lesson!
-In this lesson, you will gain a foundational education of the Solidity programming language by building your own ERC20 token.

-Solidity experience is not required for this tutorial and, the tutorial can be completed with a minimal amount of programming experience.
-Throughout the lesson, you will learn some general programming concepts that will carry over into other languages.

 ## Tasks
-Throughout the lessons, you will be provided tasks to complete for each "stage".
-To pass the stage, you will complete the specified tasks, which will cause the test cases to pass.
+In each stage of this lesson you will be given tasks to complete on the *tasks* page.
+These tasks are the high level goals for the stage, and you will have to complete them to move onto the next stage.

-In this stage, the task is to complete the following:
+In this stage, your task consists of completing the following bullet points:
 - Complete the **pragma solidity** statement by specifying that we are using compiler version 0.5.0
 - Create an empty Solidity contract called **Token**

+## Details
+Each stage has a *details* page that provides in-depth coverage of the concepts that are being taught.
+Most of the resources that are provided in this lesson will be found in the *details* section, so it is recommended to read both the *tasks* and *details* pages for each stage.